 The e-Justice approach uses ICT to improve citizens' access to justice and to make legal action more effective, the latter being understood as any type of activity, involving the resolution of a dispute or the punishment of criminal behaviour.
-In general, each service that provides information in electronic form related to the judicial system, as well as the electronic exchange of judicial information through the communication networks, could be categorized as a service in the e-Justice area.
+In general, each service that provides information in electronic form related to the judicial system, as well as the electronic exchange of judicial information through the communication networks, could be categorised as a service in the e-Justice area.

 Since its establishment, Law and Internet Foundation has worked explicitly to enhance the professional standards of the Bulgarian juridical society as being part of the information society, and for an overall reform of the judicial system in the direction of e-Justice development.

-Later on that year, Law and Internet Foundation experts produced an analysis on the legal issues stemming out of a Statement of the Personal Data Protection Commission to the Judiciary, regarding the implementation of Art.
+From 2002 to 2005 Law and Internet Foundation team was supporting the development of web pages of the Supreme Bar Council’s attorney-at-law register and those of all the 28 bar associations in Bulgaria.
+Furthermore, Inin 2009, upon assignation of the Supreme Judicial Council, the Law and Internet Foundation’s experts developed a package of normative acts for implementation of the electronic documents and electronic signatures in the judiciary.
+Later on that year, LIF experts produced an analysis on the legal issues stemming out of a Statement of the Personal Data Protection Commission to the Judiciary, regarding the implementation of Art.
 64, Para.
-1 of the Judiciary Act, based on thorough analysis of the Bulgarian legislation and its harmonization with the European legislation.
-The European supranational framework documents regulating the personal data protection on Community level are taken into account for the elaboration of the legal opinion.
+1 of the Judiciary Act, based on thorough analysis of the Bulgarian legislation and its harmonization with the European legislation

 Partners